2025 Nobel Prize in Literature: Reactions

 Writing for The Atlantic, Walt Hunter said: "László Krasznahorkai is unusually experimental for a Nobel Prize winner, but in an unstable world, his selection feels perfectly timely."

 "Krasznahorkai richly deserves the prize", novelist Hari Kunzru said.
 “He has a reputation as an austere figure of European high culture, and indeed some of his work is uncompromisingly bleak and difficult, but he’s also a curious, playful and very funny writer."

+Award ceremony speech

+At the award ceremony in Stockholm on 10 December 2025, chair of the Swedish Academy's Nobel committee Anders Olsson said:

+Krasznahorkai’s signature as a writer is a flowing syntax that encompasses both weightiness and lightness, melancholy and elation, tall tales and poetic intensity [...]
+It is László Krasznahorkai’s greatness as a writer to have succeeded in combining an artistic gaze, entirely free of illusion, that sees through the fragility of the orders established by man, with an unwavering faith in the power of literature.

 Nobel Committee

 The 2025 Nobel Committee consists of the following members: